Published: 13:50, April 22, 2026 | Updated: 10:44, April 23, 2026

 Prices across all gas stations owned by the same company are identical, with no geographical variation, the report found.

-Similarly, a 2020 Consumer Council study observed that fuel prices tended to rise quickly but fell slowly in the previous seven years, except for 2014.
+Similarly, a 2020 Consumer Council study observed that fuel prices have tended to rise quickly but fall slowly over the past seven years, except for 2014.

 A petrol truck drives through traffic in Tai Wo Hau on April 22, 2026.
 (ANDY CHONG/CHINA DAILY)